Tinch334/Console-editor/README.md

 * ``/:`` The rest of the elements after this separator will be right aligned.

 <br/>

-For example the colour ``BLUE_WHITE`` would have a blue foreground and a white background.

 ## Tool console
 The tool console is very similar in concept and function to VIM's console, it's activated with ``Ctrl+T``.
 All editor functions can be called from the console.
 Note that an ``(o)`` next to an argument indicates it's optional.
 The available commands are: